mikeal/block-box/README.md

 largest of all these values was encoded in the HEADER the length of all these sections is fixed.

-So, in a single 24 byte header, we've got a perfect HASH TABLE encoding that we can seek into for fast inclusion checks.
+In a single 24 byte header, we've got a perfect HASH TABLE encoding that we can seek into for fast inclusion checks.